-Conversion Rate is the percentage of visitors who completed a desired action like filling out a form, providing emails for newsletter updates or purchasing a product or service.
+Conversion Rate is the percentage of visitors who completed a desired action like filling out a form, providing emails for newsletter updates, or purchasing a product or service.
 A conversion rate shows how well the website performs with everything it includes, such as design, content, CTAs, etc. Similarly, the email conversion rate shows the performance of your email marketing campaign.

-A/B Testing and Multivariate Testing
+- CRO A/B testing and Multivariate Testing

-In CRO marketing, building hypotheses is essential before running a test to identify the problem areas and propose solutions.
-It is not good to follow the best practices provided by others.
+In CRO marketing, building hypotheses is essential to identify the problem areas and propose solutions.
+Following the best ways of CRO strategy development provided by others is not good.
 Create a hypothesis on your own based on your inner and outer business environment, as every business is unique.
 Avoid using others’ strategies because they might not match your business.

 1Finding a Problem

-You must implement the CRO strategy on your landing page, blogs, pricing page and homepage when optimizing customers’ experiences on the web.
-On the other hand, the subject line, email body and the provided CTA in your email marketing content need optimization too.
+You must implement the CRO strategy on your landing page, blogs, pricing page, and homepage when optimizing customers’ experiences on the web.
+On the other hand, the subject line, email body, and the provided CTA in your email marketing content need optimization too.

 Building a hypothesis requires brainstorming, especially in the primary phase, where you want to find the problematic areas.
 A psychological evaluation of your visitors will let you rethink what your customers truly want.
 After getting the idea of making a change, you might be able to think about solutions to propose.